Pwd9000-ML/blog-devto/posts/2022-GitHub-Actions-Terraform-Deployment-Part1/GitHub-Actions-Terraform-Deployment-Part1.md

 This tutorial uses examples from the following GitHub demo project [template repository](https://github.com/Pwd9000-ML/Azure-Terraform-Deployments).

+Welcome to Part 1 of my two part series: **Using Terraform on GitHub**.

 I have been wanting to do a tutorial to demonstrate how to perform large scale terraform deployments in Azure using a **non-monolithic** approach.
 I have seen so many large deployments fall into this same trap of using one big **monolithic** configuration when doing deployments at scale.
 Throwing everything into one unwieldy configuration can be troublesome for many reasons.
 To name a few:

 - Making a small change can potentially break something much larger somewhere else in the configuration unintentionally.